Doon Doon, New South Wales

-Doon Doon is a small rural locality approximately 40 km south-west of Tweed Heads in the Tweed Shire, part of the Northern Rivers region of New South Wales, Australia.
+Doon Doon is a small rural locality approximately 40 km south-west of Tweed Heads in the Tweed Shire.
+It is a part of the Northern Rivers region of New South Wales, Australia.

+Origin of place name

+The place name Doon Doon comes from the Yugambeh–Bundjalung languages and it is thought to either be from the chain word doan doan, meaning 'black or dark' or from the word tooun meaning 'grave'.